microsoft/tilecode/doc/patterns.md

 ![snake moves left](pics/snakeLeftLeft.JPG)

-If the snake has just moved left and there is sand to the left of the snake, we send the snake a move-right command:
+When the snake has just moved left and there is sand to the left of the snake, we send the snake a move-right command:

 ![snake turns around](pics/snakeLeftRight.JPG)

-If the snake has just moved right and there is water to the right of the snake, we send it a move-right command:
+When the snake has just moved right and there is water to the right of the snake, we send it a move-right command:

 ![snake moves right](pics/snakeRightRight.JPG)